gdnsd/gdnsd/docs/Manual.md

 The UDP thread(s) keep the following statistics at their own level of processing:

-* udp\_reqs - Total count of UDP requests received and passed on to the core DNS request handling code (this is synthesized by summing all of the RCODE-based stat counters above for the UDP threads).
+* udp.reqs - Total count of UDP requests received and passed on to the core DNS request handling code (this is synthesized by summing all of the RCODE-based stat counters above for the UDP threads).
-* udp\_recvfail - Count of UDP `recvmsg()` errors, where the OS indicated that something bad happened on receive.
+* udp.recvfail - Count of UDP `recvmsg()` errors, where the OS indicated that something bad happened on receive.
 Obviously, we don't even get these requests, so they can't be processed and replied to.
-* udp\_sendfail - Count of UDP `sendmsg()` errors, which almost definitely resulted in dropped responses from the client's point of view.
+* udp.sendfail - Count of UDP `sendmsg()` errors, which almost definitely resulted in dropped responses from the client's point of view.
-* udp\_tc - Non-EDNS (traditional 512-byte) UDP responses that were truncated with the TC bit set.
+* udp.tc - Non-EDNS (traditional 512-byte) UDP responses that were truncated with the TC bit set.
-* udp\_edns\_big - EDNS responses where the response was greater than 512 bytes (in other words, EDNS actually did something for you size-wise)
+* udp.edns\_big - EDNS responses where the response was greater than 512 bytes (in other words, EDNS actually did something for you size-wise)
-* udp\_edns\_tc - EDNS responses where the response was truncated and the TC bit set, meaning that the client's specified edns buffer size (as also limited by our config) was too small for the data requested in spite of EDNS.
+* udp.edns\_tc - EDNS responses where the response was truncated and the TC bit set, meaning that the client's specified edns buffer size (as also limited by our config) was too small for the data requested in spite of EDNS.

 The TCP threads also count this stuff:

-* tcp\_reqs - Total count of TCP requests (again, synthesized by summing the RCODE-based stats for only TCP threads).
+* tcp.reqs - Total count of TCP requests (again, synthesized by summing the RCODE-based stats for only TCP threads).
-* tcp\_recvfail - Count of abnormal failures in `recv()` on a DNS TCP socket, including ones where the sender indicated a payload larger than we're willing to accept.
+* tcp.recvfail - Count of abnormal failures in `recv()` on a DNS TCP socket, including ones where the sender indicated a payload larger than we're willing to accept.
-* tcp\_sendfail - Count of abnormal failures in `send()` on a DNS TCP socket.
+* tcp.sendfail - Count of abnormal failures in `send()` on a DNS TCP socket.
-* tcp\_conns - Count of TCP connections we accepted (excludes extremely early failures, e.g. `accept()` itself returning an error)
+* tcp.conns - Count of TCP connections we accepted (excludes extremely early failures, e.g. `accept()` itself returning an error)
-* tcp\_close\_c - Count of TCP connections closed cleanly by the client
+* tcp.close\_c - Count of TCP connections closed cleanly by the client
-* tcp\_close\_s\_ok - Count of TCP connections closed cleanly by the server, usually due to an idle timeout being reached or during thread shutdown, etc.
+* tcp.close\_s\_ok - Count of TCP connections closed cleanly by the server, usually due to an idle timeout being reached or during thread shutdown, etc.
-* tcp\_close\_s\_err - Count of TCP connections closed by the server due to an error such as `tcp_recvfail`, `tcp_sendfail`, or `dropped` from the general stats.
+* tcp.close\_s\_err - Count of TCP connections closed by the server due to an error such as `tcp_recvfail`, `tcp_sendfail`, or `dropped` from the general stats.
-* tcp\_close\_s\_kill - Count of TCP connections closed by the server, which were killed early to make room for a new client when `max_clients_per_thread` was reached.
+* tcp.close\_s\_kill - Count of TCP connections closed by the server, which were killed early to make room for a new client when `max_clients_per_thread` was reached.
+* tcp.proxy - TCP conns initiated on PROXY protocol listeners (also incs `tcp.conns`)
+* tcp.proxy\_fail - TCP PROXY conns killed for failure to parse an acceptable PROXY protocol header (also incs `tcp.close_s_err`)

 These statistics are usually tracked in either 32-bit or 64-bit counters (depending on the platform) and exported to the user via `gdnsdctl stats`.
 The implementation of the stats avoids stalls or locks in the I/O threads to minimize overhead.